alphanalgul/metu_ncc_cng_progexercises/C/AVLFishdomAnalysis/README.md

 The program reads fish records from a CSV file and stores them in an **AVL tree**.
 The tree is ordered by fish weight, so the records can be displayed in sorted order efficiently.

-This was written as a data structures exercise to practice:

-- AVL trees
-- Tree rotations
-- Dynamic memory allocation
-- File reading
-- Structs
-- Command-line arguments
-- Menu-driven programs

 ---

 ## Program Behavior